List of Twin Peaks characters: Diane Evans

 Diane Evans is Dale Cooper's secretary in the FBI.
 She is featured in the original series as an unseen character, receiving recordings addressed to her from Cooper that he creates during his investigations.

 Diane makes her first physical appearance in the 2017 series, played by Laura Dern.
 She travels to South Dakota at the behest of Gordon Cole to speak to Cooper's doppelgänger after his arrest, and confirms that the doppelgänger is not the real Cooper.
 Against her wishes, Diane then joins Cole, Albert Rosenfield, and Tamara Preston in investigating a headless body bearing Major Garland Briggs's fingerprints, due to Briggs' connection with Cooper.
 However, Diane is later shown to be corresponding with the doppelgänger, leaving her true loyalties unclear.
 Cole and Rosenfield learn of Diane's correspondence, but choose to keep her close, and have her deputized during the investigation.

 Ultimately, it is revealed that the Diane participating in the investigation is a tulpa of the real Diane, who was created by the doppelgänger.
 On the doppelgänger's orders, she attempts to kill the FBI team, but is gunned down by Rosenfield and Preston.
 Her body promptly disappears after her death and her spirit is destroyed in the Black Lodge.

 Initially, the fate of the real Diane is unknown, although the tulpa says that she was raped by the doppelgänger and taken to the convenience store where supernatural entities converge.
 The tulpa also says that Diane is the estranged half-sister of Janey-E Jones, who married the decoy Cooper replaces in his return to the natural realm.

 The real Diane is revealed to be trapped in the body of Naido in "Part 17".
-She sees another doppelganger of herself in "Part 18" and, after traveling in a car with Cooper and having sex with him in a motel, she leaves him a note, calling him Richard and herself Linda, then disappears.
+She sees another doppelgänger of herself in "Part 18" and, after traveling in a car with Cooper and having sex with him in a motel, she leaves him a note, calling him Richard and herself Linda, then disappears.